SCSI2SD Quickstart (Draft)

 At this stage, you will need to format the virtual Drive at SCSI ID2 which you created on the “Device 2” tab above if you wish to use it, unless you downloaded the disk image with the pre-made user drive (which will appear as “Macintosh SD”.
 If you didn’t, you should be able to at least have a little play with the computer as is with the restore disk.

-Note that I have included a 100MB FAT16 partition – this can be used to transfer files directly onto your classic Macintosh by inserting the SD card into your modern computer and copying files onto the DOS Transfer partition when it mounts.
-Note any files will need to be in an appropriate format to avoid the loss of the resource fork!
+Note that I have included a 100MB FAT16 partition – with the intention that this can be used to transfer files directly onto your classic Macintosh by inserting the SD card into your modern computer and copying files onto the DOS Transfer partition when it mounts.
+This doesn’t currently work as it wont mount on modern computers.
+I might have an idea, but the computer I originally created the SD card on is currently out of commission making it a bit more tricky to have another go.
+I wasn’t initially aware of the problem because it worked fine on my Linux computer.
+When it is fixed, or if you are able to use it, note that any files will need to be in an appropriate format to avoid the loss of the resource fork!
 Anything downloaded from the internet should already be like this but it is more critical when moving things back in the other direction.